Top 10 tips for a gluten-free diet

-Worried you have a gluten-intolerance?
+Worried you have a gluten intolerance?
 Already living with coeliac disease?
-If you're gluten-free these top tips from Coeliac UK will help make the everyday a little easier...
+If you're gluten-free these top tips from Coeliac UK will help make everyday eating a little easier...

 Coeliac disease is a lifelong, serious autoimmune disease caused by the immune system reacting to gluten – a protein found in wheat, barley and rye.
 The only treatment for the condition is a strict gluten-free diet for life.

-For those newly diagnosed with the condition, the prospect of a strict gluten-free diet may seem daunting at first; but armed with the right knowledge, the gluten-free diet can be relatively easy to adapt to.
+For those newly diagnosed with the condition, the prospect of a strict gluten-free diet may seem daunting at first, but armed with the right knowledge your new diet can be relatively easy to adapt to.
 Here are Coeliac UK's top 10 tips for everyday eating...

 All packaged food in the UK and the EU is covered by a law on allergen labelling, meaning you can tell whether or not a product is suitable for a gluten-free diet by reading the ingredients list.
 If a cereal containing gluten has been used as an ingredient in the product, it must be listed in the ingredients list (no matter how little is used).

-The specific grain will be listed, so look out for mentions of wheat, rye, barley, oats, spelt, Kamut® or any other grain which has been made through breeding these together as these all contain gluten.
+The specific grain will be listed, so look out for mentions of wheat, rye, barley, oats, spelt, kamut or any other grain which has been made by breeding these types together as they all contain gluten.
 Often, these ingredients will be highlighted in bold.

 2. Use gluten-free substitutes in place of gluten-containing foods